What is Fortesta?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid swimming, bathing, or showering for 2 to 5 hours after applying Fortesta gel.
 Follow the directions provided with your specific brand.

 Fortesta side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Fortesta gel: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Fortesta gel: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.